-Former Cardinals running back Josh Scobey enters his third season in the team’s scouting department and first as an area scout after being elevated to the position in May, 2014.
+Former Cardinals running back Josh Scobey enters his fifth season in the team’s scouting department and third as an area scout after being elevated to the position in May, 2014.
 His primary area of responsibility with the Cardinals is scouting the western region of the country.

 A sixth-round pick (185th overall) of the Cardinals in the 2002 NFL Draft, Scobey played in 62 games over six seasons in the NFL.
 After spending the 2002 season on injured reserve with a thumb injury, he led the NFL in kickoff returns in 2003 with 73 for 1,684 yards and a touchdown.
 He was claimed off waivers by Seattle in 2005, and totaled 1,326 yards on 59 kickoffs and was named a captain in Super Bowl XL in his first season with the Seahawks.
 He played in three games with the Buffalo Bills in 2007 before finishing his career by returning to the Seahawks for four games that same season.